metatron-the-chronicler/scala-js.g8/README.md

 It is important that you install `sebnozzi/giter8` and NOT `n8han/giter8`.

-This version supports a small but important formatting option which is needed for Scala.js, but not yet committed to the original "giter8" repository.
+The `sebnozzi/giter8` version supports a small but important formatting option which is needed for Scala.js, but not yet committed to the original "giter8" repository.

 ## Usage